Collaboration delivering transformation

 The Centre also works with enterprises large and small, local and international.
 Its work fundamentally informs and guides communities and regions undergoing profound change.

 Attracting hundreds of key business people and decision-makers, the HRF Centre Economic Breakfast Series is the region’s main event for business intelligence and networking.
-Dynamic speakers will deliver the latest national and international economic insights at the six breakfasts in 2017.
+Dynamic speakers will deliver insights into a range of topics relating to the economy and community of regions at the six breakfasts each year.

 The Hunter Region Economic Indicators capture the nation’s economic trends and the Hunter region’s performance across key areas including: labour, unemployment, house prices, housing and business performance.
 The Indicators are based on data collected from thousands of households and businesses through the quarterly Hunter Pulse surveys.

 Building on a strong 60-year legacy, the HRF Centre is establishing a global reputation for rigorous, independent research and analysis, which builds economic and social strength in cities and regions.
-A range of sponsorship opportunities are available for partners to get involved.
+A range of partnership opportunities are available to enable companies and individuals who share our values to be involved in our program.